Getting Started at Southeast Community College

-Complete an Application for Admission
+- Complete an Application for Admissions

 Apply online at www.southeast.edu.
-Applications also are available at any SCC campus or Learning Center.
+Applications are also available at any SCC campus or Learning Center.
 There is no cost to apply.

 Submit ACCUPLACER/Next Generation ACCUPLACER/ACT/SAT scores or official transcripts showing that you’ve completed college coursework in English and mathematics.
 Electronic transcripts are accepted and must be sent directly from the institution where the credit was earned.
-Reading test scores must be from within the last five years and math scores from within the last three years.

 Or, come to one of our campuses or Learning Centers and take the Next Generation ACCUPLACER test.
 To schedule an appointment to take the assessment, call: